jonathanGB/thunderstruct/docs/index.md

 # Chronology

-As we continued to implement our planned architecture, some key discoveries allowed us to further enhance the performance of the model.
+As we continued to implement our planned architecture, some key discoveries allowed us to further enhance the performance of the model as we implemented the model.
+Most of these lessons were ported from one implementation to the other most notable sparse matrices, shared libraries, empty numpy arrays, and the focus on vector addition operations

 ## Shared Libraries vs Subprocess